We are a family of four trying to guide our lives towards better health and a more self sufficient life.

 This is milk and cream that we bought at a local wine shop.
 The dairy is less than two hours from our house and the milk is pasteurized but it is nothing like what you find at the store, this is the kind of stuff you do actually need to shake to mix it all back up.
 Do you remember needing to do that?
 This still comes in glass bottles too!
 Of course there is a dollar deposit on those but doesn't everything taste better out of a glass bottle?
 In the background is a sieve lined with cheese cloth, our cheese cloth seemed to have rather large holes so I cut two pieces and laid them crossways.
 Okay that isn't a real word but it's what I did.

-In go 8 C. of whole milk.
-That is one half gallon just so you know before you head to the store.
+half gallon just so you know before you head to the store.

 1 C. heavy whipping cream.
 Can you see how thick this is?!
 Honest to goodness real cream.